MobileNativeFoundation/Store/cache/README.md

 ### Cache Loader

-**Cache** provides an API for get cached value by key and using the provided `loader: () -> Value` lambda to compute and cache the value automatically if none exists.
+**Cache** provides an API for getting cached value by key and using the provided `loader: () -> Value` lambda to compute and cache the value automatically if none exists.

 ```kotlin
 val cache = Cache.Builder.newBuilder().build<Long, User>()